 For those looking for the quintessential Barcelona experience, the Gothic Quarter (also called Barri Gòtic or ‘Gothic’) is where to stay in Barcelona.
 This charming neighbourhood is where you’ll find sites of the old Roman village that previously stood where Barcelona is now.
 For a first time visitor, the Gothic Quarter is an instantly hit, with its narrow cobbled alleyways, hidden courtyards and crumbling buildings.
 Pay a visit to the Barcelona Cathedral.
 Constructed between the 13th to 15th centuries, it’s a major architectural wonder.
 When you’ve worked up an appetite, head to one of the tapas bars overlooking the cathedral if you enjoy a street performance or two.
 If not, wander further into some of the alleys for a quieter experience and lower prices.
 In the evening, the shops close and the bars open.
 Carrer de Salomo Ben Adret is quite the street, and not just because it’s home to the Ancient Synagogue.
 Start with a decadent meal at La Alcoba Azul, then enjoy some wine at La Vinateria del Call].
 If you're not quite ready to call it a night, listen to live music at IDEA bar.

 In many ways, El Born has it all.
 Walking just 10 minutes leads you to the beach in one direction, the Barcelona Cathedral in another, and Ciudadela Park in a third.
 It's a great base for anyone in Barcelona for a long weekend.
 You'll feast like a king here, with dozens of restaurants, bars and cafes at your doorstep.
-From a glance, Born looks a whole lot like Gótico, and the two neighbourhoods definitely share a lot of characteristics.
-That said, there are a few things that really stand out in Born.
+From a glance, El Born looks a whole lot like Gótico, and the two neighbourhoods definitely share a lot of characteristics.
+That said, there are a few things that really stand out.
 The Basilica of Santa Maria del Mar is a sight you won't want to miss.
 Built between 1329 and 1383, it is a shining example of Catalan Gothic architecture.
-Next up, browse the neighbourhoods selection of boutiques and once you're all shopped out, grab some ‘pintxos’ at Sargardi and then bar hop to some of the more upscale spots like the secret bar Paradiso.
-Head to DUX for (probably) the best gin and tonic you'll ever have in your life.
+Next up, browse the neighbourhood's selection of boutiques, and once you're all shopped out, grab some ‘pintxos’ at Sargardi and then bar hop to some of the more upscale spots like the secret bar Paradiso.
+Head to Dux for (probably) the best gin and tonic you'll ever have in your life.

 Do you love the beach?
 Then La Barceloneta is probably where to stay in Barcelona.
 As part of Ciutat Vella, the nearest neighbourhoods are Gothic, Raval and Born.
 During the summer months, Barceloneta is filled to the brim with sunbathers, swimmers and shoppers.
-While most people associate La Barceloneta with the beach — and understandably so — there’s plenty of other activities too.
-The Catalan History Museum is a unique way to soak in the local culture while Sant Miquel del Port church showcases baroque-style architecture.
+While most people associate La Barceloneta with the beach — and understandably so — there are plenty of other activities, too.
+The Catalan History Museum is a unique way to soak in the local culture, while Sant Miquel del Port's church showcases baroque-style architecture.
 Come evening, watch the sun go down from the Catalan History Museum rooftop — there’s an area that’s free to anyone who doesn’t feel like ordering an expensive cocktail (but let's be honest, you'll probably order one anyway).
 Party the night away at the W Hotel’s Eclipse bar, a whole 26 floors high in the sky.

 Plaça d'Espanya is located just outside the city centre yet still easily accessible to anywhere via metro or bus, making it a great option as a place to stay in Barcelona with the whole family.
 Most people head to Plaça for the Magic Fountain music and light show but there’s plenty more to this plaza than meets the eye.
 Art lovers will gravitate toward the Palau Nacional d’Art de Catalunya (MNAC), which, aside from the art itself, is one of the best spots for viewing the Magic Fountain show.
 And on your last night in town?
 Don’t leave without toasting to a great trip from the top of Montjuïc.